📚 All Articles

 How Much Does a Dog Dental Cleaning Cost in the US in 2026?

 $100 for a routine cleaning. $3,000 for advanced Stage 4 disease.
-Here's exactly what drives the cost — and how to avoid the high end of that range.
+Here's exactly what drives the cost — and how to avoid the high end.

 Dental Health